renatoargh/renatoargh.github.io/about/index.md

 working mostly with software, using Node.js, MongoDb, MySql and Amazon Web Services, but planning to work with Arduino in the near future.

-This is a very simple blog intended to document my solutions to programming problems.
+This is a very simple blog intended to document my solutions to programming problems and any other experiences related to becoming a better programmer.

 This blog is open for contributions so whenever you find infomation that is not accurate or can be improved in any way, please, make a fork of [renatoargh.github.io](https://github.com/renatoargh/renatoargh.github.io), then send a pull request.